Culture, identity and healing

 Elder Aunty Kym is a respected leader whose wisdom, compassion, and cultural insight shape her work as HIPPY Coordinator at Maryborough.

-Aunty Kym first connected with HIPPY five years ago as an Elder sharing stories with children and has since become a valued guiding presence for families and tutors in the community.
+Aunty Kym first connected with HIPPY five years ago as an Elder sharing stories with children and has since become a valued guiding presence for families and Tutors in the community.

 My HIPPY journey started about five years ago when I was invited by the Hervey Bay HIPPY team to read a story as an Elder at one of their Gatherings in the park.
 I immediately connected with the program and stayed in touch.